Established in 1996, TRAC Group was unique in its ownership, structure and service offering to clients.

 - Academic Institutions

-The TRAC Group offers bilingual programs and services at locations throughout Eastern Ontario, Western Quebec, Pembroke, Barrie, Sudbury and North Bay.
+The TRAC Group offers bilingual programs and services at locations throughout Eastern Ontario, Western Quebec, Kingston, Pembroke, Sudbury and North Bay.

 Please contact us to discuss services available in your area.